-Reading: In addition to being writing intensive, English 2 is also a reading course.
-The readings you will do in English 2 will include useful models of writing for academic, general, and specific audiences.
-Readings will be used consistently with the course goal of enhancing ability in written communication and reading.
-In particular, you will read a variety of critical and argumentative texts to help develop your skills for understanding the logical structure of argumentative writing.
+II) Reading: In addition to being writing intensive, ENGL 2 is also a reading course.
+You will read a variety of critical and argumentative texts to help develop your skills for understanding the logical structure of argumentative writing.

-As a reading course, ENGL 2 readings will engage us with the theme of our course, global citizenship, so that it becomes part of the writing process, but readings must also include useful models of writing for academic, general, and specific audiences.
+As a reading course, ENGL 2 readings will engage us with the theme of our course, global citizenship, so that it becomes part of the writing process, but readings will also include useful models of writing for academic, general, and specific audiences.